‘The Wendy Williams Show’ to end after 14 seasons - NewsBreak

 The Hill has reached out to Debmar-Mercury for further comment.

 When it first aired in 2008, “The Wendy Williams Show” attracted viewers looking for a dash of brashness and straight talk, and Williams quickly became known as the queen of hot topics.
-But the host struggled with the autoimmune disorder Graves disease and also was in recovery from a cocaine addiction, according to the Associated Press .
+But the host struggled with the autoimmune disorder Graves disease and also was in recovery from a cocaine addiction, according to the Associated Press.Where does NY rank in 2022’s most sinful states?

 Williams’s show will be replaced by a show hosted by Shepherd called “Sherri.”
 Shepherd has appeared as one of the guests on “The Wendy Williams Show” and is known as a former co-host of “The View,” and as a co-host on Fox News station “Dish Nation.”